 Different types of trojans exist and can be broadly categorised as follows:

-Downloader Trojans: Downloader trojans act as a delivery mechanism to download malicious code, typically from the cybercriminal’s website, with the aim to gain control of the target system.
+- Downloader Trojans: Downloader trojans act as a delivery mechanism to download malicious code, typically from the cybercriminal’s website, with the aim to gain control of the target.

-Rootkit Trojans: These trojans aim to install a rootkit which can be used by other attackers to gain access to your system.
+- Rootkit Trojans: These trojans aim to install a rootkit which can be used by other attackers to gain access.

-Exploit Trojans: This type of trojan target specific vulnerabilities within the target system and contains code which exploits this opportunity.
+- Exploit Trojans: This type of trojan target specific vulnerabilities within the target and contains code which exploits this opportunity.

 Viruses are one of the most commonly known types of malware.
 Viruses hide within application code and replicate until it has achieved its programmed task.
 When not reproducing, viruses will modify legitimate programs in a compromised system to insert its code.

-A classic mainstay of malware, viruses have been around for a long time, being delivered to target systems via infected floppy disks and spreading via the circulation of these infected disks.
+A classic mainstay of malware, viruses have been around for a long time, historically being delivered via infected floppy disks and spreading through the circulation of these infected disks.
 With the prevalent use of the internet, the delivery mechanism has advanced to emails, files and websites.

 A virus is activated by a user using a regular application which has been unwittingly infected.
 When the application is started, the virus code is executed.

 There are 4 distinct phases in a virus attack, namely, dormant phase; propagation phase; triggering phase and execution phase.